Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Experiments

 In the first set of 20 trials for each environment, 200 place fields of radius $0.1L$ were scattered uniformly at random.
 In the next two sets, the place field radii were changed to $0.2L$ and $0.05L$.
 This produced a total of 60 trials for each environment.
 For each trial, the corresponding network $(X,\w_X)$ was constructed as follows: $X$ consisted of 200 place cells, and for each $1\leq i,j\leq 200$, the weight $\w_X(x_i,x_j)$ was given by:

-The results of applying the local spectra lower bound are shown in Figures \ref{fig:dendro-pf2}, \ref{fig:dendro-pf1} and \ref{fig:dendro-pf0.5}.
+The results of applying the local spectra lower bound are shown in the inset of Figure \ref{fig:dendro-all}.
 The labels \texttt{env-0, env-1} correspond to $0$ and $1$-hole environments, respectively.
 Note that with some exceptions, networks corresponding to the same environment are clustered together, regardless of place field radius.
-Finally, in Figure \ref{fig:dendro-all} we present the single linkage dendrogram obtained from comparing all 120 networks together.
+In Figure \ref{fig:dendro-all} we also present the single linkage dendrogram obtained from comparing all 120 networks together.
 In light of these results, we are interested in seeing how these methods can applied to other time series data arising from biology.

-As a final remark, we note that it is possible to obtain better clustering on the hippocampal network dataset by using $\dno$-invariants that arise from \emph{persistent homology}.
-We refer the reader to \cite{dowker-arxiv} for details.
+As a final remark, we note that it is possible to obtain better clustering on the hippocampal network dataset by using $\dn$-invariants that arise from \emph{persistent homology}.
+We refer the reader to \cite{dowker-jact} for details.